 Number of Awardees: not specified

-Value of Prize: Finalists will be invited to present at an event held in Africa and a winner will be selected to receive £25,000 along with runners-up, who will each be awarded £10,000
+Value of Africa Prize for Engineering Innovation in Sub-Saharan Africa: Finalists will be invited to present at an event held in Africa and a winner will be selected to receive £25,000 along with runners-up, who will each be awarded £10,000

 Duration of Program: Crucial commercialisation support is awarded to a shortlist of innovative applicants, through a six month period of training and mentoring.

-How to Apply: All applications must be submitted via the online grants system, applicants should ensure they read the guidance notes before submitting their application.
+How to Apply for Africa Prize for Engineering Innovation in Sub-Saharan Africa: All applications must be submitted via the online grants system, applicants should ensure they read the guidance notes before submitting their application.